Officiel-TinkerThink/beavervision_bornwork/README.md

 The complete implementation of BeaverVision is available at: https://github.com/beaverhand/beavervision

 ## Acknowledgments
-We thank the Beaverhand Lab for supporting this research and providing computational resources.
+We thank the Google Cloud for Startup for supporting this research and providing computational resources.
 Special thanks to the open-source community for their contributions to the underlying technologies used in this project.